jeromemargueron/nucleardatapy/docs/source/api/fig.rst

 Plots
 =====
-We collect here all plotting modules available in NuclearDataPy.
+We collect here all plotting modules available in nucleardatapy.

 astro\_setupGW\_fig
 ------------------------------